 The proven success of microlearning explains its widespread usage and rapid development into an increasingly bigger and better teaching strategy.
 Take our word for it, now is the time to jump on the microlearning bandwagon!

-Enjoy the benefits of technology in education with EdApp LMS.
+Sign Up Free and Enjoy the benefits of technology in education with EdApp LMS.

-How important is technology in education today?
+How important is technology today?

 The importance of technology in modern education is clear.
 It doesn’t make sense to continue dated training methods, rather than adapting to the world around us.
 In fact, a recent study found that over 70% of instructors use technology in the classroom every day, compared to the year 2016 where 55% reported daily use.
 With the introduction of smart, relevant, technologies, this means that education is not only adapting to our modern world but also has the opportunity to drive better results than ever before through proven methods.